-Drama plays an important part in the school curriculum as it increases a pupils' confidence and helps them to explore their feelings and express ideas through theatre productions.
+Drama plays an important part in the school curriculum as it increases pupils' confidence and helps them to explore their feelings and express ideas through theatre productions.
 Drama is a timetabled subject in years 7, 8 and 9.
 In each year, pupils study an aspect of the history of theatre, scripted and unscripted work.
-The emphasis is on performance and enjoyment and Practical skills are combined with written work to prepare them for GCSE.
+The emphasis is on performance and enjoyment and practical skills are combined with written work to prepare them for GCSE.

 The Drama Department aims to:-